bostonaholic/emacs.d/README.md

 2. Symlink the repo into your home directory `$ ln -s /path/to/repo ~/.emacs.d`

+3. Enable the option key to be `meta`.

+For Terminal.app, starting from Snow Leopard: Go to Preferences > Settings > Keyboard > Use option as meta key.

 ## External Packages

 Leiningen for Clojure development